 Corporal punishment and the use of food, rest or toileting as a form of control is never appropriate and is never used at the Center.
 We will never tease, humiliate, yell, or speak to the children with disrespect.
-Maintaining our goal of fostering a strong self-esteem, children will be encouraged and praised by their teachers in positive ways.
+Maintaining our goal of fostering strong self-esteem, children will be encouraged and praised by their teachers in positive ways.
 Parents must follow the CDC's discipline policy while in our building.
-For more information on our Guidance Policy, please see Appendix C.
+For more information on our Guidance Policy, please see Appendix D.

 We will make every effort to work with parents of children having difficulties in childcare.
 We are here to serve and protect all of our children.
 However, when a child exhibits a problem behavior on a continual basis that is not resolved through appropriate behavior management strategies, the classroom staff will meet with the Director to ask for further guidance.

-Chronic Disruptive Behavior
+For more information on Chronic Disruptive Behavior, please see Appendix E